Value Investing – Reasonable Expectations (Lesson 1)

 Altogether, a value investor will spend about 60 to 80 hours per year monitoring and maintaining their investment fund.
 Some value investors participate in a club, like the one sponsored here, and get access to several different pools.
 This allows them to broaden the scope of potential investments without having to do the legwork involved.

 The initial eighteen lessons in this series introduce the reader to the concepts and underlying principles involved with value investing.
-Later, in Phase Two; the reader learns about pools of investments and how to read and interpret financial information presented by a company.
-In addition, templates are provided for the value investor to create their own pool and generate a set of financial and performance metrics to measure the respective potential investments.
+Later, in Phase Two, the reader learns about pools of investments and how to read and interpret financial information presented by a company.
+In addition, templates are provided for the value investor to create their pool and generate a set of financial and performance metrics to measure the respective potential investments.

 Summary – Reasonable Expectations Associated With Value Investing

 For active participants in value investing, there are several reasonable expectations.
 First, the annual returns are good, not great, just good.
 This is directly attributable to the preset buy/sell points for stock.
-This setting of limits practically eliminates losses but it also sets a ceiling with gains from any given stock.
+This setting of limits practically eliminates losses, but it also sets a ceiling on gains from any given stock.
 Therefore, any expectation of substantial gains is unrealistic.
 They may occur if there is a quick turnaround from a discounted buy price to the prior peak price of any respective stock.
 However, this is unusual; value investors should only expect good returns.

 Finally, every person involved with value investing should expect to spend some time managing and reviewing their portfolio of investments.
-It is reasonable to expect to spend one to two hours each week on average working your portfolio.
+It is reasonable to expect to spend one to two hours each week on average working on your portfolio.

 If you adhere to the program’s disciplines, you can expect outstanding returns in your long race to accumulate wealth.
 Persistency is rewarded.
 Act on Knowledge.